22 Mansfield Street – Studio 7 – G11 5QP

-Our teachers at Yoga Healing Glasgow have come together through their own personal yoga journeys; be it through training though the same yoga schools, or through a student/teacher relationship.
+Our teachers at Yoga Healing Glasgow have come together through their own personal yoga journeys.
 This has forged a strong foundation in our approach which can be felt in the continuity of our teaching.

 Our students can easily move between our classes and teachers or they can stick to one teacher.
 There really isn’t any hard rules, only personal preference.
-Below you can read more about our teachers and how we can support you on yours.
+Below you can read more about our teachers and how we can support you on your yoga journey.

 Daily @ Yoga Healing Glasgow

-You can read more at Anthea at the 1-2-1 yoga page or if you would like to chat to Anthea, please find her details below:
+If you would like to chat with Claire, please find her details below: